Content11 min read

 Decode search intent

-Search intent = what the person typing this keyword actually wants.
+Search intent is what the person typing a keyword actually wants to find.

-If you write an informational article for a transactional keyword, you won't rank.
-Google knows what users want and shows content that matches.
+Why does intent matter so much?
+If you write an informational article targeting a transactional keyword, you simply won't rank.
+Google knows what users want for each query and shows content that matches their intent.

 Study the current results